-Weather conditions. - Temperature in spring was warmer than normal.
-Air temperature averaged 1.07°C between 20 May and 20 June (1.13°C above normal), which corresponds to the period of goose arrival and egg-laying, and 1.67°C (0.32°C above normal) during 1-15 June, the normal pre-laying and laying period.
-Despite a normal snow pack at the end of winter (snow depth was 26 cm on 1 June), snowmelt was rapid due to the warm conditions and thus snow disappeared early, similar to last year (Fig. 2).
-From early June to late August, weather was exceptionally good with lots of sunshine and warm temperature.
-Except for a few short spells of rain, it was one of the driest summers on record (cumulative rain, June: 12.5 mm, July: 27 mm, August: 25 mm; all below the long-term average).
+Weather conditions. - Temperature in spring was warm.
+Air temperature averaged 0.22°C between 20 May and 20 June (0.26°C above normal), which corresponds to the period of goose arrival and egg-laying, and 1.87°C (0.49°C above normal) during 1-15 June, the normal pre-laying and laying periods.
+The snow pack at the end of winter was high (snow depth was 41.6 cm on 31 May) due to high snowfall during the winter.
+Despite the rapid snow-melt that took place in early June due to the warm weather, this resulted in a snowmelt that was about one week later than normal in the lowlands (Fig. 2).
+The summer was generally warm and sunny, especially in June and early July, and precipitations were below normal (cumulative rain: 84 mm, long-term average: 92 mm).
+The wettest month was August with 39 mm over 18 days, including 31 mm received during a single raining event (less than 24 hours).